 XXX is the average duration between two index refreshes expressed in days.
 So, using "

 The default script creates indexes that are refreshed every 10 minutes [

 SYNC (every sysdate+1/144)].
 In other words, when users add a document to PPM, they may have to wait up to 10 minutes before the document can appear in the search results.

-Note: Setting this value to a short delay allows users to see documents shortly after adding the documents in PPM, but will result in index fragmentation on the long run.
+Note: Setting this value to a short delay allows users to see documents shortly after adding the documents in PPM, but can result in index fragmentation on the long run.
 Fragmented indexes result in slower searches.
 This can be solved by optimizing the index or dropping and re-creating the index.
 For more information, see the Maintaining TEXT Indexes section below.

-If you do not want to wait for a document to be indexed after adding it to PPM, you can use the option
+If you do not want to wait for a document to be indexed after adding it to PPM, you can use the

 Note: If you choose the